Como: Heraldry

-Flag
+Flags

-Como's historical flag features the Cross of Saint John – a white cross on a red field – reflecting its ancient civic symbolism.
-A later iteration of the flag incorporated the motto "LIBERTAS" in the lower right corner, mirroring the heraldic achievement.
-This flag, a symbol of Como's historical identity and aspirations for freedom, is still displayed at the town hall (Palazzo Cernezzi).
+Throughout history, Como has used the Cross of Saint John as its flag: a white cross over a red field.
+Around the 12th Century, the city started to fly a version of this banner that included the word "LIBERTAS" in the bottom right corner, as represented in the town's heraldic achievement.
+This flag can be seen displayed at the town hall (Palazzo Cernezzi).